 ‘Lord, not another article on food!’, you might well exclaim.
 Well, read on.
-It’s only a short blog and I think that some of my insights are useful and different.
+It’s only a short blog, and I think that some of the insights are useful and different.

 Let me say at the start that I’m not an expert.
 I just read a lot, especially about the emerging science of the microbiome (the 2-3 kg lump of hundreds of bacterial species that inhabit your large bowel and which do an astonishing amount of work to keep us healthy).

 But I do spend a lot of my time with patients chatting about food, and I thought I would summarise my current ‘world view’.

 The following principles are not so much about the quality of your food, though the bulk of what you eat should be fresh, low chemical and ideally zero-antibiotic.